jowisaidman/CryptoOnTheFlyFE/README.md

 - You will need to download Expo Go app in your phone or emulator.
 - `npm install`
 - `npx expo start`
+- Once the aplication starts, to test the app in a physicall device scan the generated QR code from the Expo Go application.

 ## Next features
 - Add extra security layer for password